ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

 .. option:: --host HOST|IP|NET/CIDR

-   Host(s) we want to remove access to
+   Host(s) to remove access from, either a HOST which will be resolved to an IP immediately,

+                             or an IP, or a whole network using the NET/CIDR notation
 .. option:: --user USER

-   Remote user that was allowed, if any user was allowed, use --user-any
+   Specify which remote user was allowed to connect as.

+                             Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
 .. option:: --user-any

-   Use if any remote login was allowed
+   Synonym of '--user *', allowed connecting as any remote user.

 .. option:: --port PORT

-   Remote SSH port that was allowed, if any port was allowed, use --port-any
+   Remote port that was allowed to connect to

 .. option:: --port-any

-   Use if any remote port was allowed
+   Use when access was allowed to any remote port

 .. option:: --scpup